 Office: HBH 3026

 Beibei's work has been published in Marketing Science, Management Science and major IS, Economics, Marketing and Computer Science conferences and workshops.
 She is the recipient of the Anna Loomis McCandless Chair Professorship at Carnegie Mellon University in 2015.
 She is the winner of the Best Paper Award at the 20th International World Wide Web Conference (WWW 2011) and the winner of the Best Theme Paper Award at the International Conference on Information Systems (ICIS 2012), a Google Faculty Research Award, an Adobe Faculty Research Award and a WCAI Research Award from Wharton Customer Analytics Initiative.
 I am the winner of the Junior Marketing Researcher Award at the Big Data Marketing Conference 2015.
 I am also the winner of the INFORMS ISS Nunamaker-Chen Dissertation Award , the ACM SIGMIS Best Doctoral Dissertation Award and the Herman E. Krooss Doctoral Dissertation Award.

-Prior to getting her PhD, Beibei received her BS in 2003 from Donghua University in Shanghai, with a major in Computer Science and a minor in Fashion Design.
+Prior to getting her PhD, Beibei held a BS and a MS in Computer Science.
+She also minored in Fashion Design.

 PhD in Information Systems: Stern School of Business, New York University 2008-2012.